macloo/python-adv-web-apps/docs/scraping3.rst

 Sometimes a website blocks your attempts to scrape because your code (without using Selenium) lacks the headers that a real web browser would send with an HTTP request.

-This doesn’t mean you have to use Selenium.
+This doesn’t (always) mean you have to use Selenium.
 Instead, you can send a proper set of headers as part of a regular script with BeautifulSoup and Requests.

-Use `WhatIsMyBrowser.com <https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending>`_ to find your web browser’s **user agent.**
+Use `WhatIsMyBrowser.com <https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending>`_ to find your web browser’s **user agent** and other values.

 The example code below comes from a time when I needed to use headers in a scraping script that downloaded messages from a large online forum.
 The site completely shut out my script until I added a full set of header data: ::